-We do not detect the orthogonal jumps in the PA profiles, which are often detected in observations and are thought to be associated with orthogonally polarized plasma wave modes \citep{Smits2006}.
-However, it is possible that such features are the result of subsequent propagation effects in the magnetosphere, which are not encompassed by our simulations; we discuss it further in Section~\ref{sec:propagation}.
+We do not detect the orthogonal jumps in the PA profiles, which are often observed and thought to be associated with orthogonally polarized plasma-wave modes \citep{Smits2006}.
+It is possible that such features result from subsequent propagation effects in the magnetosphere that are not included by our simulations; we discuss this point further in Sect.~\ref{sec:propagation}.